 KASTUS®, an Irish company responsible for the creation of a ground-breaking technology to prevent the spread of superbugs, has announced the closure of a €3 million venture funding round, and significant new developments in the commercialisation of its innovation.

 “We should have the funding in place next month, and it will enable us to hire a significant number of new people to work with us on the scaling of the company and the technology,” says chief executive John Browne.

 “Scaling is really about people.
 We are hiring a mix of technical, sales, marketing, development and back-office staff.
-We already have a very good R&D team, and we are expanding our sales and marketing team at the moment and have just appointed Alan Crean as vice-president sales and marketing to lead that.”
+We already have a very good R&D team, and we are expanding our sales and marketing team at the moment.”

-The coating has a proven 99.99 per cent kill rate against harmful bacteria, fungi and antibiotic-resistant superbugs, which makes it particularly useful for products such as ceramic tiles and glass which will be used in hospital or other settings where hygiene is at a premium
+The coating has a proven kill rate of up to 99.97% against harmful bacteria, fungi and antibiotic-resistant superbugs, which makes it particularly useful for products such as ceramic tiles and glass which will be used in hospital or other settings where hygiene is at a premium

 The 2017 Irish Times Innovation Awards Winner has identified a number of growth paths.
 “Our whole commercial focus is international,” says Browne.
 “We are not looking for any sales on the domestic market.
 Our whole focus in on original equipment manufacturers in Europe, the Middle East and the US.
 We are targeting the international glass and ceramics industries in the first instance, and will grow from there.
 Our technology adds value to their products – it gives them anti-microbial properties, makes them easier to clean, and makes them longer lasting.”